plsdev89/dotfiles/README.md

 # Dotfiles

-My personal dotfiles for macOS development environment setup.
-This repository contains configuration files and setup scripts to quickly bootstrap a new macOS system with my preferred tools and settings.
+My personal dotfiles for macOS and Linux development environment setup.
+This repository contains configuration files and setup scripts to quickly bootstrap a new macOS or Linux system with my preferred tools and settings.

 ## Features